harttle/liquidjs/README.md

 ## Backers

-Love LiquidJS and want to contribute?
-[Become a backer](https://opencollective.com/liquidjs).
+If you love LiquidJS or your company is using LiquidJS?
+Please consider [support us on Open Collective or Patreon][financial-support].

 ![backers from open-collective](https://opencollective.com/liquidjs/tiers/backer.svg?avatarHeight=97)

 ## Contributors ✨

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any [kind](https://allcontributors.org/docs/en/emoji-key) are welcome!
+Want to contribute? see [Contribution Guidelines][contribution].
 Thanks goes to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->